 This is a phrase that always comes up when you talk about work-life balance.

 All of the self-help books in this area offer tips around smarter working.
 Some are more useful than others.
-In the case of our profession, it is a good idea to have procedures in place that make it easier to get things done.
+In our profession, it is a good idea to have procedures in place that make it easier to get things done.

-My favourite tip is putting an administrative manual together to give to colleagues so that they can do a lot of admin work on there own (for example getting their stationery, printing their documents, getting their coffee, finding the toilet on their own…)
+My favourite tip is putting an administrative manual together to give to colleagues to do a lot of admin work on their own (for example, getting their stationery, printing their documents, getting their coffee, finding the toilet on their own…)

 Leave your work in the office

-So you might have to work long hours but when you eventually leave the office do try hard to make sure that your work is left at the office.
+So you might have to work long hours, but when you eventually leave the office, try hard to make sure that your work is left at the office.